Anicosmos/practical_machine_learning_fitness/practical_machine_learning.md

 ### Loading datasets

-Loading the training and the testing data into `df_train` and `df_test` with the setting that any instances of `NA` and `""` will be considered as `NA`.
+First we Load the training and the testing data into `df_train` and `df_test` and any instances of `NA` and `""` will be considered as `NA`.

     df_train <- read.csv('pml-training.csv', na.strings = c("NA", ""))
     df_test <- read.csv('pml-testing.csv', na.strings = c("NA", ""))

-Checking the dimensions of the training and testing data:
+Before Proceeding further lets Check the dimensions of the training and testing data:

     dim(df_train)